desaiashu/maya/README.md

 #### UI improvements:

+- Try once more to cache the stream locally.
+Perhaps use a background clock.
+That was smoother performance
 - Markdown
 - First stream response w/ bounce?
 - Indicators for success/failure/loading - message send, chat creation, profile update, etc?